mattgam/MillRightMegaVDocs/source/section_01_roller_wheel_assembly/index.rst

 Section 1f: Finish the V-Wheel sub-assembly
 ```````````````````````````````````````````

-Now that the first bearing is seated in the 2 V-Wheels and you have a good sense of how hard to hit
-the bearings with the hammer its time to finish out the V-Wheel sub-assembly.
+Now that the first bearing is seated in the V-Wheel its time to finish out the V-Wheel sub-assembly.

 1. Flip over the V-Wheel so the side without a bearing is facing up.